 Conditions of Berthing

-Members who do not occupy their berth before 1st May must notify the Berthing Master by 7th May giving an adequate reason.
+Members who do not occupy their berth before 1st May must notify the Berthing Secretary by 7th May giving an adequate reason.
 If this is not done the berth may be re-

 Launching trolleys, tenders and road trailers must be clearly marked or labelled with the name of the boat, its sail number, or the name of the owner/member.